pavelkomarov/pavelkomarov.github.io/_writing/jokes.md

 subtitle: I try to remember
 img: cheese.jpg
 ---
+### Astronomy
+- What does Earth say to make fun of the other planets?
+"You guys have no life"

 ### Geology
 - What did one tectonic plate say when it bumped in to another?
 "Sorry, my fault."